friedrich-de/AnimecardsWebsite/docs/media.md

 <https://askubuntu.com/a/1051240/392897>

 Then put the following in a script and bind it to any key with your DE.
 Press once to start recording, a second time to stop, then Ctrl+V into an Anki field.
-Obviously you will need to have xclip and ffmpeg installed.
+You will need to have `xclip` and `ffmpeg` installed.

 ```
 #!/bin/bash